Dimension Extract

 After using the regular expression, the data preview must look like in the example below:

-Subset Filters the dimension elements based on any stored global Subsets for the dimension.
+subset Filters the dimension elements based on any stored global Subsets for the dimension.
 The extract can filter from Subsets with one or more defined filter criteria or variables:

 Filtering from a stored Subset